 inside ‘2045: THE YEAR MAN BECOMES IMMORTAL?’

-The idea of death had always fascinated me.
+The idea of death has always fascinated me.
 I remember, as a child, wondering what would happen when I died.
-I don’t know if that’s something that other children thought about too, I never shared these thoughts with anyone, but this is something I would often think about before falling asleep, besides of my desire to become a footballer for FC Barcelona.
-I wondered what would happen to the ‘me’, whether this ‘me’ would just disappear completely.
+I don’t know if that’s something that other children thought about too, I never shared these thoughts with anyone, but this is something I would often think about before falling asleep, besides of my desire of becoming a footballer for FC Barcelona.
+I wondered what would happen to the ‘me’ when I died, whether this ‘me’ would just disappear completely and how that would actually be possible at all.

-Reading Lev Grossman’s article triggered my interest in the figure of Ray Kurzweil and his idea of Technological Singularity.
-I’ve always been fascinated by science and technology and felt inspired by this paradigm of the future in which our technological society could finally overcome death.
-As much as I felt inspired by the Ray Kurzweil’s views of the future, I was also growing increasingly inspired by the teachings of Alan Watts.
+As much as I felt challenged by the Ray Kurzweil’s views of the future, I was also growing increasingly inspired by the teachings of Alan Watts.
 Watts was a British-American philosopher, author and speaker who became a pioneer in translating Eastern wisdom and philosophies for a Western audience.
-He rose to prominence thanks to the counterculture movement, who adopted him as a spiritual spokesperson, and offered views diametrically opposed to the ones of Kurzweil.
+He rose to prominence thanks to the counterculture movement of the 1960s, who adopted him as a spiritual spokesperson, and offered views diametrically opposed to the ones Kurzweil would present 45 years later.
+The interesting thing is that those ideals of the counterculture movement seem somehow forgotten, out of fashion, and voices like Kurzweil’s are gaining prominence in a world where technology dominating paradigm.

 “So therefore in the course of nature once we have ceased to see magic in the world anymore, we are no longer fulfilling nature’s game of being aware of itself.
 There's no point in it anymore, and so we die, and so something else comes to birth which gets an entirely new view.
 It is therefore not natural for us to wish to prolong life indefinitely.
 But we live in a culture where it has been rubbed into us, in every conceivable way, that to die is a terrible thing.
 And that is a tremendous disease from which our culture in particular suffers.”